Electa-Git/Z-tool/Examples/README.md

    * [PSCAD automation library]([url](https://www.pscad.com/webhelp-v5-al/index.html))

    Check the [end of the page](#basic-installation-of-python-dependencies) for instructions on how to install the previous packages.
-2. PSCAD v5 or higher
+2. PSCAD v5 or higher is recommeded.
 3. Install the Z-tool via cmd `py -m pip install ztoolacdc`